Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Introduction

 One path forward to solving this challenge is to apply formal methods, such as the verification of Signal Temporal Logic (STL) and Linear Temporal Logic (LTL) specifications.
 STL and LTL tools can guarantee that a robot's plan satisfies constraints and have been successfully applied to multi-robot coordination and reconfiguration tasks \cite{guo2015multi}\cite{sun2022multi}.
 Recent work has also explored their integration with LLMs to enforce safety constraints during task planning \cite{yang2024plug}.
-However, it remains open how to integrate these formal methods approaches with foundation model reasoning in a way that enables seamless, safe multi-agent coordination.
+However, it remains open how to integrate these formal methods with foundation model reasoning for multi-agent coordination.
+A key insight is that transmitting formal specifications directly between robots is impractical in heterogeneous fleets: each robot has its own atomic propositions grounded in its capabilities; a STL specification composed in one robot's vocabulary may not be interpreted by another robot without a separate integration layer.
+Natural language bridges this gap, allowing the requester to describe what is needed while each helper determines how to encode it in its own specification.